Avichaurasia/advances-in-reinforcement-learning/README.md

 # advances-in-reinforcement-learning
-This repository contains the report and presentation of seminar "Advances in Reinforcement Learning".
 The topic of the seminar is **Reinforcement Learning in Continous Action Spaces through sequential monte carlo methods**.
+In this seminar an innovative actor-critic methodology is proposed in which the action taken by the actor is estimated through sequential monte carlo methods.__
+Pre-requisites for seminar